 "The FDA publication includes the following information: Do cell phones pose a health hazard?
-Many people are concerned that cell phone radiation will cause cancer or other serious health hazards.
-The weight of scientific evidence has not linked cell phones with any health problems."
+Many people are concerned that cell phone

 "Research Results to Date: Is there a connection between RF and certain health problems?- The results of most studies conducted to date say no. In addition, attempts to replicate and confirm the few studies that have shown a connection have failed."